Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/rigid_body.rst

 The *x extent*, then, is half of the distance between the x min/max.

 Throughout all of this you must be cognizant of the Object Origin.
-For the Game engine, the default :kbd:`Ctrl-Alt-Shift-C`, :kbd:`3` or :menuselection:`Set Origin --> Origin to Geometry` is unlikely to get the desired placement of the Collision Bounds that you want.
+For the Game engine, the default :kbd:`Shift-Ctrl-Alt-C`, :kbd:`3` or :menuselection:`Set Origin --> Origin to Geometry` is unlikely to get the desired placement of the Collision Bounds that you want.
 Instead, you should generally set the origin by looking at the Tool Shelf after you do the *Set Origin*, and changing the *Center* from *Median Center* to *Bounds Center*.
-Blender will remember this change for future :kbd:`Ctrl-Alt-Shift-C` executions.
+Blender will remember this change for future :kbd:`Shift-Ctrl-Alt-C` executions.

 All Collision Bounds are centered on this origin.
 All boxes are oriented locally, so object rotation matters.